iulius-ciorica/ngx-daterangepicker-bootstrap/README.md

 # ngx-daterangepicker-bootstrap

-> Date range picker - Angular 16 and Bootstrap 5
+> Date range picker - Angular 17 and Bootstrap 5

-This `Angular Bootstrap` plugin is compatible with Angular 16.
+This `Angular Bootstrap` plugin is compatible with Angular 17. \
-It leverages `dayjs` to handle date manipulation and parsing.
-Bootstrap 5 is used for visual details.
+It leverages `dayjs` to handle date manipulation and parsing and `Bootstrap 5` is used for visual details. \
-This plugin is a fork of [NgxDaterangepickerMaterial](https://github.com/fetrarij/ngx-daterangepicker-material) by Fetrarijaona R. which is an improved version that uses Bootstrap 5.
+This plugin is a fork of [NgxDaterangepickerMaterial](https://github.com/fetrarij/ngx-daterangepicker-material) by Fetrarijaona R. which is an improved version that uses `Bootstrap 5`. \
-The base for this plugin was originally the [Bootstrap Date Range Picker](http://www.daterangepicker.com), but its dependencies on jQuery and moment.js were removed.
+The base for this plugin was originally the [Bootstrap Date Range Picker](http://www.daterangepicker.com), but its dependencies on `jQuery` and `moment.js` were removed.

 ![](https://i.postimg.cc/mkjyzxk5/ngx-daterangepicker-bootstrap.png)

-For the moment use demo of the forked version for other detalis: https://fetrarij.github.io/ngx-daterangepicker-material/

 ---